modrobotics/node-cypress-dfu/README.md

 # Cypress Firmware Updater

+`cypress-dfu` is a BLE connection agnostic library for performing firmware updates to [Cypress](http://www.cypress.com/) radios running the Cypress OTA DFU Bootloader.

+In order to use `cypress-dfu` a connection needs to be established using another library such as [noble](https://github.com/noble/noble) (see the example for such a use case).

-`cypress-dfu` is a hello-world for updating firmware on Cypress BLE chips running the Fixed-Stack Bootloader supplied by Cypress.
-It is a javascript port of the Android source for the CySmart app.
+This library is a javascript port of the code found in the official [Cypress CySmart Mobile App](http://www.cypress.com/documentation/software-and-drivers/cysmart-mobile-app).

-Currently this repo is customized to work with the Cubelets Hat specifically.
-But could be adapted to work with other implementations.

 ## Requirements
+- An established connection to the Cypress radio to be updated.
+- A handle for sending data to the DFU characteristic
+- A way to pass data received from the Cypress DFU characteristic into `cypress-dfu`
-- node v6.14.2 or later
+- node v6.14.2 or later for the [noble](https://github.com/noble/noble) example.

 ## Installing
 `npm install`